vicentepedro/Online-Body-Schema-Adaptation/README.md

 [`Go to the top`](#online-body-schema-adaptation--markerless-eye-hand-kinematic-calibration)

-# Final notes
+# References

-The internal model module only runs on windows machines.

-For more details see the following references:
+If you use this code please cite the following reference:

     @ARTICLE{10.3389/frobt.2016.00007,
     AUTHOR={Vicente, Pedro  and  Jamone, Lorenzo  and  Bernardino, Alexandre},